larevolucia/chaptr/README.md

 ## Django Project Structure

-The *Chaptr* project is divided into focused Django applications to ensure clear separation of concerns and maintainable code architecture.
+The *NextChaptr* project is divided into focused Django applications to ensure clear separation of concerns and maintainable code architecture.

 ### apps/